top of page

 I sell the basic inspection checklist for $500, and then charge my hourly rate to customize it for your particular assembly.

 My hourly rate is currently $150.
-I charge in 6 minute increments, so if you email me a quick question and it takes me a few minutes to answer it, then I'll only charge you for 6 minutes for that interaction.
-Most of my clients spend between $3000-5000 on my services during the build, but it can vary depending on how much help you need.
+I have a minimum charge of $15, so if you email me a quick question and it takes me a 6 minutes or less to answer it, then I'll only charge you $15 for that interaction.
+The vast majority of questions asked by established clients are taken care of with that $15 minimum charge.
+Most of my clients spend between $3000-5000 total on my services during the build, but it can vary depending on how much help you need.
 You are not locked into any kind of minimum expenditure.
 Once we are in contract, I am a resource for you as needed throughout your design and build process.
+You're in charge; I'm here when you need me.

 Assuming that your home costs an average of $300,000-500,000 to build, that means my services will account for 1% of your total home build.
 General contractors usually charge 20+%.
 Realtors charge 6%.
 1% of your home build to make sure you have a design that accounts for how the home is being built, and a checklist for making sure it gets built that way, is nothing.
 I try to keep my pricing very fair, because my family has been down this path as well, and I know firsthand how devastating it can be.
 My goal in life is to help people build healthy homes.
 Let me help you build one, too.